 Deployment targets also include resources like Azure web apps, Kubernetes clusters, and any other resources that are managed from the Infrastructure tab within Octopus.

 Do you support annual billing?

-Yes, for instances with a monthly renewal of $1,000 of more.
+Yes, for instances with a monthly renewal of $500 or more.
 Contact us to arrange a quote for annual billing.

 Where is Octopus Cloud hosted?

 Octopus Cloud is hosted in Oregon, USA.
 We have plans to bring more regions online as demand for instances grows.
 If you want to request a region, please contact us.